cortes-gerardo/espresso/README.md

 # Deployment

 ## Publish
-Publishing the _smart contract_ into a public network requires a wallet with Ether
+Publishing the _smart contract_ into a public network requires a wallet with Ether, and an Infura account.
+Store the mnemonic of the wallet with founds in the `.secret` file

 ```shell
 # publish into rinkeby test network